cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 This repetitive constant is equal to `1/sqrt(5)` in decaf448's field, corresponding to the curve448 base point with x = 5.

-Implementations **MUST NOT** expose either the internal representation or its field implementation and **MUST NOT** expose any operations defined on the internal representations unless specified in this document.

-## Internal constants {#constants448}
+## Implementation constants {#constants448}

-This document references the following constant field element values.
+This document references the following constant field element values that are used for the implementation of group operations.
-Implementations **MUST NOT** expose them to their API consumers.

 * `D` = 726838724295606890549323807888004534353641360687318060281490199180612328166730772686396383698676545930088884461843637361053498018326358
   * This is the Edwards d parameter for edwards448, as specified in